SerticBruno/digital-events/README.md

 - VIP vs Regular types

 ### Surveys
-- Post-event feedback
+- Post-event feedback sent to attendees who used their QR codes
-- Rating and comments
+- Google Form integration for easy survey management
+- Survey status tracking in the dashboard

 ## Email Workflow

 1. **Save the Date** → Sent to all guests
 2. **Formal Invitation** → Sent with response options
 3. **QR Code** → Sent to confirmed attendees
-4. **Survey** → Sent after event attendance
+4. **Survey** → Sent to attendees who used their QR codes (attended the event)

 ## Deployment